daveskull81/coffee-recipe-tracker-api/README.md

 Tests are implemented with Jest and Supertest.
 To start Jest in watch mode run `npm test` from the root directory in your command line.

+### API Documentation

+For documentation on available API endpoints please see the [API Documentation](https://github.com/daveskull81/coffee-recipe-tracker-api/blob/master/APIDOCS.md).

+### Data Model

+For information on the data model for this project please see the [Data Model Documentation](https://github.com/daveskull81/coffee-recipe-tracker-api/blob/master/DATAMODEL.md).

 ## License

 This project is licensed under the terms of the MIT license.
 For more details see the [LICENSE](https://github.com/daveskull81/coffee-recipe-tracker-api/blob/master/LICENSE) file.